Brain Imaging # Mediation # Postphenomenology # Scientific Instruments # Scientific Practice

 I am an assistant professor in the philosophy section.
-My research focus on how technologies shape our understanding and experience of our selves and the world we live in, with a specific focus on technologies in healthcare.
+My research focuses on how technologies shape our understanding and experience of our selves and the world we live in, with a specific focus on technologies in healthcare.
 My research interests are in philosophy of science, philosophy of medicine, and (post)phenomenology of technology

 Arts & Humanities